marcelduin/Micrio.Blogpost.wasm-v3/README.md

 -- my old German teacher

 Your browser is already the result of 25+ years of the biggest minds on the web working together.
-It's now 2020, and you can place a lot more trust into its inner workings than, say, *when Internet Explorer was still a thing*.
+It's now 2020, and you can place a lot more trust into its inner workings than, say, 10 years ago.

 Some of my performance problems were due to my overthinking, and the resulting *overengineering*.